Step by step...

-To make the pastry, rub the butter into the plain flour.
-Add 2 of the eggs and mix until a dough forms.
-Wrap it in cling film and chill in the fridge for 1 hour
+- To make the pastry, rub the butter into the plain flour.
+Add the eggs and mix until a dough forms.
+Wrap it in cling film and chill in the fridge for 30 minutes

-Line the pastry with baking paper, then add baking beans and bake on 180C/350F/Gas Mark 4 for 15 mins
+- Line the pastry with baking paper, then add baking beans and bake for 15 mins

-Make the custard by whisking together the zest and juice of the lemons, the double cream, the ground almonds, the melted butter, 5 of the eggs and the golden caster sugar.
+- Make the custard by whisking together the zest and juice of the lemons, the double cream, the ground almonds, the melted butter, the eggs and the golden caster sugar.
 Whisk it well, then gently stir in the limoncello

-Place the pastry with the arranged plums in onto the oven shelf, then pour the custard in.
-Bake it on 180C/350F/Gas Mark 4 for 25 minutes until the custard is set, but still has a slight wobble
+- Place the pastry with the arranged plums in onto the oven shelf, then pour the custard in.
+Bake it for 25 minutes until the custard is set, but still has a slight wobble

 - Once it is cooled fully, dust it with icing sugar